Banking and opening a bank account

 Credit cards issued by foreign banks

 Credit cards such as Visa and MasterCard are widely accepted in Denmark.
 American Express and Diners Club are also accepted, but not as often.
-Make sure to check whether an extra fee will be charged, Supermarkets in particular charge a fee when you pay with a credit card issued by a foreign bank.
+Make sure to check whether an extra fee will be charged.
+Supermarkets in particular charge a fee when you pay with a credit card issued by a foreign bank.

 ATMs in Denmark

 You will find cash machines inside or outside most banks, which allow you to withdraw cash on Visa and MasterCard credit cards.
-You will get a good rate when withdrawing money directly from a Danish ATM, but bear in mind that your home bank may charge you a fee for international transactions or for using another bank’s ATM – check before you leave as this will help you avoid unpleasant surprises.
+You will get a good rate when withdrawing money directly from a Danish ATM, but keep in mind that your home bank may charge you a fee for international transactions or for using another bank’s ATM – check before you leave as this will help you avoid unpleasant surprises.

 Paying your bills

 A two-digit code on a payment slip indicates the type of payment involved.
-The two digits are followed by a two groups of numbers separated by a ‘+’ sign.
+The two digits are followed by two groups of numbers separated by a ‘+’ sign.
 These are the giro account number or payment ID and/or a supplier code.